AnkitaaBorade/gardening-assistance-bot/README.md

 Prerequisites
 Make sure you have the following installed:

-Python (Version 3.10 or lower is recommended, as versions 3.11/3.12 may cause compatibility issues with some libraries) Streamlit
+-Python (Version 3.10 or lower is recommended, as versions 3.11/3.12 may cause compatibility issues with some libraries).
-NLTK
+-Streamlit.
+-NLTK.

 # How It Works
 The chatbot uses Natural Language Processing (NLP) and intent-based matching techniques to understand user inputs and generate appropriate responses.